Irene Pateraki - Course Coordinator

 The EU4Ocean coalition is a European Union initiative dedicated to advancing ocean literacy and fostering a deeper understanding of the vital role oceans play in our lives.
 It brings together diverse stakeholders, including policymakers, educators, scientists, and citizens, to promote ocean awareness and action.
 By organising various activities, such as educational programs and outreach efforts, the coalition strives to empower individuals and communities to make informed decisions and take proactive measures to safeguard our oceans and combat climate change, ultimately contributing to the sustainable management of marine ecosystems in the EU and beyond.

 Scientix, the community for science education in Europe, promotes and supports a Europe-wide collaboration among STEM teachers, education researchers, policymakers and other STEM education professionals.

-This MOOC has received funding from the EU4Ocean project of the Directorate General of Maritime Affairs and Fisheries of the European Commission and is co-branded with Scientix, an initiative of European Schoolnet.
+This MOOC has received funding from the EU4Ocean Coalition of the Directorate General of Maritime Affairs and Fisheries of the European Commission and is co-branded with Scientix, an initiative of European Schoolnet.
 The MOOC is the sole responsibility of the authors and it does not represent the opinion of the European Commission (EC), and the EC is not responsible for any use that might be made of information contained.

 All content on this course unless specified otherwise is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License